warpyu/TechnicalCommunityContent/Advanced Analytics/Power BI/Session 3 - Hands On/readme.md

 At this point, you're probably wondering what's happening since the app shows no visible representation of Twitter activity.
 That's because one piece of the puzzle is still missing: the piece that runs in the cloud and serves up a Power BI Embedded report for the app to display.

-<a name="Exercise7"></a>
+<a name="Exercise6"></a>
-## Exercise 7: Create a Power BI report viewer in an Azure Mobile App ##
+## Exercise 6: Create a Power BI report viewer in an Azure Mobile App ##

-Power BI Embedded services can only be created programmatically, but Power BI reports, with full support for report navigation and filtering tools, can easily be generated and viewed on-the-fly via HTML, by, again, leveraging the Power BI Embedded SDK.
-Although you could technically create these services in a wide variety of ways, one of the easy mechanisms is to use an Azure Mobile App to serve as a reporting back end.
+In this exercise, you will deploy an Azure Mobile App containing a Web page that hosts the Power BI Embedded report that you imported in [Exercise 3](#Exercise3).
+This will set the stage for the final exercise, in which you will embed that page in the Xamarin Forms app.

 1. In Solution Explorer, right-click the **TwitterBI** solution and use the **Add** -> **New Project...** command to add an **ASP.NET Web Application (.NET Framework)** project to the solution.
 Name the project "TwitterBIMobile."